NobleHuang/SCU-Academic-Endeavor/README.md

 # SCU-Academic-Endeavor
-My Work during My Academic Endeavor or Journey in Santa Clara University
+My Work during My Academic Endeavor in Santa Clara University

 Please Stay Tuned!
 It is not complete yet.